roksavsk/train_schedule/README.md

-# Train Schedule - Node.js, TypeORM, MySQL
+# Train Schedule - Node.js, TypeScript, TypeORM, MySQL

-Train schedule app with server on Node.js using ExpressJS, connected to the MySQL database using TypeORM, with JavaScript, EJS, HTML, CSS on frontend part.
+Train schedule app with server on Node.js with TypeScript using ExpressJS, connected to the MySQL database using TypeORM, with JavaScript, EJS, HTML, CSS on frontend part.

 ## Installation instructions